There is no doubt that 2020 was a very difficult year.

 What recourse has been the most helpful to you?

 “As the sole proprietor and employee of my business, I benefitted more from Unemployment Insurance than additional bank loans.
 I applied for another PPP loan, but I declined it because I would get more assistance on unemployment – I am a one-person operation, so it made more sense.”

 How do you envision Markaaz helping you and your business?

-As an example, there was so much fraud with the Unemployment Insurance system, that the State had to shut down millions of accounts to reverify.
+For example, there was so much fraud with the Unemployment Insurance system that the State had to shut down millions of accounts to reverify.
 I was one of the accounts that were shut down for re-verification, and it took me weeks to finally get through for assistance.
 If I had been verified by Markaaz, this issue would have never occurred.
-For this reason, I envision Markaaz being of tremendous help for many different use cases alike!”
+For this reason, I envision Markaaz being of tremendous help for many different use cases alike!

-Visit KateHaus.com for a collection for portrait, lifestyle, and commercial photography!
+Visit KateHaus.com for a collection of portrait, lifestyle, and commercial photography!